 III.
 Medical Health Insurance

 International students with F visas studying at Virginia Commonwealth University are required by VCU to have medical health insurance for themselves and their dependents.
 The VCU Office of International Education helps VCU international students find appropriate medical health insurance once they get to VCU.
 The Office of International Education strongly recommends that students obtain a policy from a company having an office/representative in the U.S. in order to make easier the billing process by their health care providers.
-It is also recommended that students obtain a policy with a policy year minimum benefit of $250,000 and with at least a $1,000,000 life-time benefit, and with coverage for medical evacuation (returning a seriously ill student to his/her home country) and repatriation of remains.
+It is also recommended that students obtain a policy with a policy year minimum benefit of $250,000 and with at least a $1,000,000 life-time benefit, and with coverage for medical evacuation (returning a seriously ill student to their home country) and repatriation of remains.